-Stranger Things S4 sounds better thanks to Sennheiser's ever-morphing AMBEO
+Stranger Things S4 sounds better thanks to Sennheiser's ever-morphing Ambeo

 We’ve been asking for an interview with Sonova ever since that happened, to discover their plans for how the brand will diverge or maintain integrity, but the representation in Australia now seems too disjointed for this to be achievable.

-This is all further muddied by the recent news that Neumann, which is part of the Sennheiser Group, has taken over Merging Technologies, a Swiss manufacturer of high-end digital audio gear best known for its development of the DXD format (as a way to overcome the challenges in editing and mastering pure DSD, by turning into PCM, so, er, it isn’t pure DSD any more).
+This is all further muddied by the recent news that Neumann, which is part of the Sennheiser Group, has taken over Merging Technologies, a Swiss manufacturer of high-end digital audio gear best known for its development of the DXD format.
+(DXD was created to overcome the challenges in editing and mastering pure DSD, doing so by turning it into PCM chunks, so that, er, it isn’t pure DSD any more.)

-But some of Neumann’s personnel, including Markus Wollf, were involved in the development of the original AMBEO soundbar.
-So where would development of a second soundbar even happen: Germany, Ireland, Switzerland?
+But some of Neumann’s personnel, including Markus Wollf, were involved in the development and tuning of the original Ambeo soundbar.
+So where would such development of a second soundbar even happen: Germany, Ireland, Switzerland, and by which company?

-AMBEO didn’t stop there.
-At another IFA Conference in 2020, we interviewed the man who at the time was in a position to be called Mr AMBEO, Sennheiser’s Uwe Cremering.
+Ambeo didn’t stop there.
+At another IFA Conference in 2020, we interviewed the man who at the time was in a position to be called Mr Ambeo, Sennheiser’s Uwe Cremering.
 (He has since left to become CEO of iF Design.)
-He was enthused about 3D audio’s application to sport, and told us about Sennheiser testing microphone arrays that could use real-time player data to track the action around a field and record close-up sports audio to be replayed in 3D.
+He was enthused about 3D audio’s application to sport, and told us about Sennheiser testing microphone arrays (pictured above) that could use real-time player data to track the action around a field and record close-up sports audio to be replayed in 3D.

 The basic idea is to take a full surround mix in Dolby Atmos or MPEG-H and fold it down, all but automatically, to two channels.